Hobart

 The Tasman Peninsula is a beautiful area roughly 90 kilometres from Hobart.
 It’s a popular site for both nature and history lovers.
 The Tasman National Park is famous for its high sea cliffs, rock formations like the Tasman Arch and Devil’s Kitchen, and scenic hikes.

 While exploring the Tasman Peninsula, we came across the TESSELLATED Pavement.
-It looks to be a man-made tiled pavement, but it is natural.
+At first glance, it appears to be a man-made tiled surface.
+But it’s a stunning natural formation shaped by geological processes over time.

-Near Eaglehawk Neck are The Tasman Arch, the Blowhole, and Devil’s Kitchen.
+Near Eaglehawk Neck, you’ll find three remarkable natural attractions: the Tasman Arch, the Blowhole, and Devil’s Kitchen.

 View of Tasman Peninsula coastline.